meditationstuff/protocol_1/index.md

 [there should be an entry somewhere in here that teases out something about when something in the space of locality does [a lot] and doesn't apply]

+at least one sense in which no difference / no boundary, between "inside" and "outside"

+at least one sense in which everything is inside you, and/or/rather at least all experience

 (see also: David Chapman's meaningness work)